emefff/Tools-For-OpenFOAM-Automation/README.md

 -) calculate the achieved deltaT.
 PimpleFoam shows us this value during the run, we only have access to it via stdout in the running simulation.
 This script calculated this value from solverInfo

--) writes collected data and results into a controlDict_automation_results.csv.
+-) write collected data and results into a controlDict_automation_results.csv.
 Restarting this script will trigger it to write new data to controlDict_automation_results_1.csv and so on.
 These data can be evaluated by control_automation_plot.py script which is also presented here.
 The plotting script can handle the enumrated result.csv files.
 No worries here.

+-) write a log file named controlDict_automation.log.
+It also enumerates log files if you interrupt the script similiar to the result.csv files.

 The script features a lot of functions to access OpenFOAM parameters, it can easily be adapted to other needs.